 In this interview, Gunnar and Cecilia explain what companies can do now and how to best leverage new technologies.
 The video was recorded during Telia 5G summit in Stockholm.

-About 5G With the next generation of mobile networks, you will see faster download and upload speeds drastically lower latency for real-time services, lower power consumption, almost 100% availability– unleashing opportunities for countless new applications, services and business models.
+With the next generation of mobile networks, you will see faster download and upload speeds drastically lower latency for real-time services, lower power consumption, almost 100% availability– unleashing opportunities for countless new applications, services and business models.
 One example is environments where requirements for reliability and security are incredibly high.
 5G can, for example, to enable large numbers of connected devices that communicate with each other and send large amounts of data at high speed and controlling devices in real-time.